Water vapor transmission rate

-Water vapour transmission rate (WVTR) represents the amount of water vapour that passes through a material or substance over a set period of time.
-Water vapour transmission rate data is often presented in g/m2 per day (how much water in weight passes through over a one square meter area in 24 hours).
+Water vapor transmission rate (WVTR) represents the amount of water vapor that passes through a material or substance over a set period of time.
+Data received through a WVTR analysis is often presented in g/m2 per day (how much water in weight passes through over a one square meter area in 24 hours).

 What is WVTR testing used for?

-Water vapour transmission rate is an important variable in materials used in wet environments.
-In food contact materials, an effective moisture barrier is critical to keep the food product fresh and prevent it from mold and mildew.
-A moisture barrier is important in the opposite way as well: when packing liquids, it is important to make sure that the product will not leak through the material and reduce its protective properties, and thus expose the product itself to outer threats.
-Same applies to for example cosmetics and their package solutions.
+A moisture barrier is important in the opposite case as well: when packing liquids, it is important to make sure that the product will not leak through the material, reduce its protective properties, and thus expose the product itself to outer threats.
+This also applies to products like cosmetics and their packaging solutions.

-In construction material applications, WVTR and moisture barrier are important factors in wet rooms and outdoor solutions.
-For the same reason as in food packaging, keeping moisture out is an important factor in maintaining high quality in buildings and building materials.
+In construction material applications, WVTR and moisture barriers are important factors in wet rooms and outdoor solutions.
+For the same reason as in food packaging, keeping moisture out is an important factor in maintaining the quality of buildings and building materials.

-Different materials require different measurement techniques to get the most accurate results.
-Materials with bad barriers (let through a lot of moisture) can be measured with a gravimetric technique, while materials with good barriers (don't let through a lot of moisture), should be analysed with humidity sensors or infrared sensors.
+Different materials require different measurement techniques to get the most accurate WVTR results.
+Materials with weak barriers (that let through a lot of moisture) can be measured with a gravimetric technique, while materials with good barriers (that don't let through a lot of moisture), should be analyzed with humidity sensors or infrared sensors.

 It is also important to make the conditions of the analysis similar to the environment where the material will be used.
 The temperature and carrier gas should be tuned to simulate the intended conditions.
 Measurlabs' experts always assure that you get your measurements done in the correct conditions so that your test results correspond to the real usage environment of your materials.